RYRY1002/NewProjectTemplate-old/README.md

   - Used for small actors (such as trashbags, rubbish decals, etc)

 ## Day/Night cycle system
-The day/night cycle is controlled via the level blueprint and `DayNightBoolean_Actor`.
+The day/night cycle is controlled via the level blueprint and `DayNightManger`.

-The level blueprint is what actually rotates the directional lights, `DayNightBoolean_Actor` tells other actors whether it is day or night.
+The level blueprint is what actually rotates the directional lights, `DayNightManager` tells other actors whether it is day or night.
 (This is useful for example with streetlamps.
-By accessing the Boolean in `DayNightBoolean_Actor`, the streetlamp can be turned on and off depending on whether it is day or night).
+By accessing the Boolean in `DayNightManager`, the streetlamp can be turned on and off depending on whether it is day or night).

 ### Examples of Day/Night cycle system

 An example of such a streetlight is provided in `Game/Blueprints/Examples/DayNightLight.uasset`.
-(When placing this blueprint, make sure to select the `DayNightBoolean_Actor` from the details panel)
+(When placing this blueprint, make sure to select the `DayNightManager` from the details panel)

 Another example of the Day/Night cycle system in use is the `DayOff-NightOn_LightFunction` file found in `Game/Materials/ExampleMaterials`.